 As an experienced dental assistant and educator, Cassie Belfancha is always on the look-out for ways to enhance the learning experiences of students and trainees.
-That’s why she jumped at the opportunity to work with the SIMTICS team when they began developing simulations for dental assisting skills.
+That’s why she jumped at the opportunity to work with the SimTutor team when they began developing new SIMTICS simulations for dental assisting skills.

 Continue reading “Why web-based simulations should be part of your Dental Assisting curriculum”

 When Kaplan University’s Chair of the Medical Assisting Program, Dr Tricia Berry, was first asked to teach medical assisting online in 2006, she thought, that’s crazy!

 More than ten years down the track, and now part of Purdue University Global, Trish and her team have proven that their own special form of blended learning produces successful medical assisting professionals.
 How do they do it?
 By taking advantage of technological developments that deliver realistic simulations for students to learn their skills and then placing students directly into clinics to practice.